ONSgeo/geospatial-training/_docs/guides/python_install.md

 ### 3. Set up the .condarc file
-* Open the .condarc.txt file from the repository and edit your credentials onto this by replacing Username with your windows ID and EncryptedPassword with the encrypted password from the artifactory.
+* Download the [.condarc.txt](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/guides/.condarc.txt) file from the repository and edit your credentials onto this by replacing Username with your windows ID and EncryptedPassword with the encrypted password from the artifactory.
 * When done, your. condarc file should look like the example below.
 ![Image showing the .condarc file contents](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/guides/img/condarc_file.png?raw=true)